algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - Slices:

-In Rust, a slice is a dynamic view into a contiguous sequence of elements in memory.
+In Rust, a slice is a dynamic view of a contiguous sequence of elements in memory.
 Slices are represented by the &[T] type, where T is the type of the elements.
 In C, slices can be represented by a pointer and a length.

 ### User-defined types: